richafnu/Viva/Viva/engage/campaigns.md

     [![Screenshot of the interface to manage campaigns in the Viva Engage admin center](/viva/media/engage/admin/campaigns-eac.png)](/viva/media/engage/admin/campaigns-eac.png#lightbox).

-    The dashboard lists all active, ended, and draft campaigns created for the organization.
+    The dashboard lists all active, ended, and draft campaigns for the organization.

 ## Create an official campaign

-1. From the campaign dashboard, select **Create campaign** in the upper-right corner of the campaign dashboard.
+1. From the campaign dashboard, select **Create campaign** in the upper-right corner.
-1. Fill in the fields according to your campaign goals.
+1. Fill in the fields according to your campaign goals:
-    - **Campaign hashtag** is a required field.
+    - **Campaign hashtag** (required).
 The campaign hashtag is the campaign name and appears on the campaign landing page.
-    - **Default publisher** refers to the default post type (discussion, question, poll, or praise) when users post on the campaign page.
+    - **Default publisher** sets the default post type (discussion, question, poll, or praise) when users post on the campaign page.
 For example, if you choose **Question**, the question format automatically appears when a user posts on the campaign page.
     - **Theme color** lets you customize the color of the campaign hashtag.
     - **Add co-organizers** to help you manage the campaign.
-Learn more about the [coorganizer role and their permissions here.](https://support.microsoft.com/en-us/topic/add-co-organizers-to-viva-engage-campaigns-d799d73e-4292-42b0-a5a4-f1be0715cbaa)
+Learn more about the [co-organizer role and their permissions here.](https://support.microsoft.com/en-us/topic/add-co-organizers-to-viva-engage-campaigns-d799d73e-4292-42b0-a5a4-f1be0715cbaa)

 1. Select **Confirm** to save your changes.<br>
-The campaign is now in draft state.
+The campaign is in draft state.
 Until you publish the campaign, only Engage admins and corporate communicators can view the campaign.

 1. To publish the organization, select the ellipses button on the campaign management dashboard, and from the menu select **Publish campaign**.